 16-II.B.
-PAYMENT STANDARDS [24 CFR 982.503; HCV GB, Chapter 7, PIH 2023-32]
+PAYMENT STANDARDS [24 CFR 982.503; HCV GB, Chapter 7, PIH 2009-44, PIH 2018-01]

 The payment standard sets the maximum subsidy payment a family can receive from the IHA each month [24 CFR 982.505(a)].
-IHA Payment standards are based on Small Area Fair Market Rents (SAFMRs) published annually by HUD.
-SAFMRs are set at a percentile within the rent distribution of standard quality rental housing units in each FMR area.
-For most jurisdictions FMR are set at the 40th percentile of rents in the market area.
-The IHA was designated as a SAFMR area, therefore it will remain under SAFMRs permanently.
+Payment standards are based on fair market rents (FMRs) published annually by HUD.
+FMRs are set at a percentile within the rent distribution of standard quality rental housing units in each FMR area.
+For most jurisdictions, FMR is set at the 40th percentile of rents in the market area.

-The IHA must establish a payment standard schedule that establishes payment standard amounts for each ZIP code within the IHA's jurisdiction, and for each unit size within each of the ZIP code areas.
-Unless HUD grants an exception, the IHA is required to establish a payment standard within a "basic range" established by HUD - between 90 and 110 percent of the published SAFMR for each unit size.
+The IHA must establish a payment standard schedule that establishes payment standard amounts for each FMR area within the IHA's jurisdiction, and for each unit size within each of the FMR areas.
+For each unit size, the IHA may establish a single payment standard amount for the whole FMR area or may set different payment standards for different parts of the FMR area.
+Unless HUD grants an exception, the IHA is required to establish a payment standard within a "basic range" established by HUD - between 90 and 110 percent of the published FMR for each unit size.